g8hh/progress-knight3/README.md

 # dev-diary
 6/4/2021
+Entry one:

 Adding an item today.
 Step one: add the item data to const itemBaseData.
 Step two: Add Rag Clothing to the Misc itemCategories object.
 Step three: Add placeholder tooltip text.
 Step four: add item requirement.
-Testing time!
+Step five: add code to addMultipliers() to apply effect Testing time!
 Holy shit, it worked on the first try.
 I feel somewhat...competent.
 (That's gonna bite me in the ass later.)
 Knew it.
 Item displays properly, but doesn't update the xp / day.